-The Nebraska State Patrol says the incident began Monday night when the Howard County Sheriff’s Office attempted a traffic stop near the intersection of Dannevirke Road and Page Road north of Elba.
-The suspect, identified as Luke Lefever, 30, of Broken Bow, then engaged the deputies with a handgun.
+The Nebraska State Patrol said the incident happened New Year's Eve when a Howard County deputy attempted a traffic stop near the intersection of Dannevirke Road and Page Road north of Elba.
+That intersection is about 12 miles northwest of St. Paul.
+The patrol said Lefever fired a shot from a handgun.

-During the exchange, Lefever was able to gain access to a Sheriff’s Office vehicle and fled south on Page Road.
-The suspect also gained access to a shotgun stored in the cruiser.
+During an exchange of gunfire Lefever got into a deputy's vehicle and fled south on Page Road.
+Lefever also found a shotgun stored in the cruiser.
 The cruiser spun out and a second exchange of gunfire took place.

-The suspect then fled on foot.
+The patrol said Lefever then fled on foot.
 Officers from the St. Paul Police Department were also involved, but did not discharge their weapons.

-Shortly before midnight, the Howard County Sheriff's Office posted a message on Facebook that read, "If you live within a 4 mile radius of Hwy 11/ Dannevirke Rd we ask that you lock your doors and remain inside due to dangerous situation in your area.
+Shortly before midnight New Year's Eve, the Howard County Sheriff's Office posted a message on Facebook that read, "If you live within a 4 mile radius of Hwy 11/ Dannevirke Rd we ask that you lock your doors and remain inside due to dangerous situation in your area.
 Please stay safe."

-At that point, troopers from the Nebraska State Patrol, deputies from the Howard County, Merrick County, and Sherman County Sheriff’s Offices, St. Paul police officers, and others arrived on scene and set up a perimeter.
-NSP SWAT was called in and the NSP helicopter was deployed to assist in the search.
-Using an NSP light armored vehicle (LAV), SWAT began searching the area, according to the State Patrol.
+At that point, state troopers, deputies from the Howard, Merrick and Sherman County Sheriff’s Offices as well as St. Paul police officers arrived on scene and set up a perimeter.
+A State Patrol SWAT team was called in and the NSP helicopter was deployed to assist in the search.
+Using a state patrol light armored vehicle (LAV), the SWAT team began searching the area.

-SWAT was able to track the suspect into a creek bed east of Page Road.
-Upon locating him, an NSP K9 was deployed to help take him into custody.
+The SWAT team was able to track Lefever into a creek bed east of Page Road.
+Upon locating him, an NSP K9 police dog was deployed to help take him into custody.
 The shotgun was found at the scene.

-Lefever was found with a gunshot wound to his left forearm and was showing signs of hypothermia.
+Lefever suffered a gunshot wound to his left forearm and was showing signs of hypothermia.
 He was transported out of the area using the LAV and then transported to the St. Paul hospital for treatment.
 He was then transported by medical helicopter to St. Elizabeth Regional Medical Center in Lincoln.